PhamVietHoangFPT/databaseHomi/SynchronizedBookingSystem.md

       AND end_time >= NEW.check_in_time;
   END IF;

-  -- CHECKED_OUT → trigger cleaning
+  -- CHECKED_OUT → kích hoạt cleaning
   IF NEW.status = 'CHECKED_OUT' AND OLD.status = 'CHECKED_IN' THEN
     UPDATE room_availability
     SET status = 'CLEANING',